 - Ovarian cyst

 Laparoscopy is a diagnostic procedure and one can expect to get the best treatments by female Laparoscopic Surgeon Dr. Archana Dubey in Indore.

 In the laparoscopic surgery, a patient is put to sleep using general anesthesia.
 Further, the procedure is initiated by making a small incision into the umbilicus.
-A small needle is inserted for pushing the CO2gas through the abdominal cavity.
+A small needle is inserted to push the CO2 gas through the abdominal cavity.
 This helps in creating a space in the abdomen for working.
 After this, a large cannula is inserted for making the laparoscope with an attached light source and video camera to be introduced.
 In total 3 incisions, each worth 5mm long is made.
-Once the operation has been performed a validation is made to check the appropriateness of procedure.
+Once the operation has been performed a validation is made to check the appropriateness of the procedure.
 Moreover, the surgeon also checks for no bleeding through the wound.

 Laparoscopic Incision healing time

 Recovery after the laparoscopy surgery depends on various factors.
 It may largely depend upon the type of operation performed.
 Thus, it is essential to conduct an open discussion with the doctor before proceeding with the surgery.
 However, generally, the recovery period associated with laparoscopic surgery is very short as compared to conventional methods of operation.